VincentWei/mgutils/README.md

     $ ./configure; make; sudo make install

 to configure, make, and install the headers and the libraries (libmgplus).
-The commands above also make the samples in the subdirectories of samples/.
+The commands above also make the samples in the subdirectories of `samples/`.

+mGUtils also provides some configuration options to customize the features.
+For more information, please run

+    $ ./configure --help

 ## Copying